Correlation Between Merck and Omeros

 Strong

 Over the last 90 days Omeros has generated negative risk-adjusted returns adding no value to investors with long positions.
-Even with weak performance in the last few months, the Stock's technical and fundamental indicators remain relatively invariable which may send shares a bit higher in April 2025.
-The latest agitation may also be a sign of long-running up-swing for the enterprise retail investors.
+Even with latest weak performance, the Stock's technical and fundamental indicators remain invariable and the latest agitation on Wall Street may also be a sign of long-running gains for the enterprise retail investors.

 Merck and Omeros Volatility Contrast